Skip to main content

 2. Create a new contract in the 'New Contract' tab by providing the contract arguments.

-3. Add UTXOs to the smart contract address and the wallets used for testing.
+3. Add mock UTXOs to the smart contract address and the wallets used for testing.

-4. Next, go to the TransactionBuilder select the contract and the function to invoke
+4. Next, go to the TransactionBuilder select the contract UTXO and the function to invoke on it

-5. Finally, specify the in- and outputs for the transaction and click 'Send'!
+5. Finally, specify the in- and outputs for the transaction and click 'Evaluate'!

 Creating a CashScript Contract